Asura-824/Electric-Vehicle-WA/README.md

 ## License

-This project is provided under the MIT License.
+This project is provided under the Apache License.
 See LICENSE (or add one) if you want to include a license file.

 ## Contact